-The final interview will be conducted by the COO and CFO.
-No more than three candidates will be selected for the final interview.
-The COO and CFO will ask a variety of questions intended to assess the applicant's ability to interact with others and work according to HHG's policies.
-The final decision will be made by the COO and CFO with input from the Manager who conducted the first interview and the Assistant General Manager.
-For management positions, the General Manager and will jointly conduct the final interview with the department manager retaining the final decision after consulting with managing members.
-All potential employees must go through the entire process.
+The final interview will be conducted by management.
+The management will ask a variety of questions intended to assess the applicant's ability to interact with others and work according to HHG's policies.
+The final decision will be made by management with input from the department manager who conducted the first interview.
+For management positions, the ownership and/or senior management will jointly conduct the final interview with the department manager retaining the final decision after consulting with managing members.